plone/documentation/develop/plone/serving/traversing.rst

 * ...and so on

-The ZMI does not expose individual attributes.
+The Management Interface does not expose individual attributes.
 It only exposes traversable content objects.

 Attribute traversing
 ====================